schneidsmc/Portfolio-02/README.md

 - The Git Hub Profile link leads user to author's git hub profile.
 - The page is responsive with breakpoints of 1000ps, 768px and 576px.

 - The CSS was created to flow with the HTML and is clean and concise.
+There is likely a lot of progress to be made to write cleaner code but it's a start.
 - The HTML was writted with clear semantics and heirarchy.

 - Below are images of the completed HTML and CSS code.